niqdevgit/V.E.N.L.A/README.md

   * Ai API just for the hype ❌
   * Style will be Neo-Brutalism and dark theme ✅
   * PWA functionality ✅

+## Known bugs:
+  * Pressing the title on the left-hand side causes the menu to flicker as it closes.